solemidas/psl/README.md

+# Arsenal football club app clone
-# Arsenal Football Club clone for Cape town city
+This is the arsenal football club app clone but for cape town city fc.
-Fun expo project for a football club
+Using:

 1. Expo
 2. React Native